Privacy Bar Section Advisory Board

 Boards are selected with the goal of creating a balanced working group based on experience level, industry sector, geographic location and area of expertise.
 Considerations for selection include:

-• As an advisory board member, your decisions, actions and opinions speak about you as an IAPP volunteer, and not solely as a member or privacy professional.
+- Decisions, actions and opinions expressed by advisory board members are a reflection of their role as an IAPP volunteer, and not solely as a member or privacy and data protection professional.

 Benefits

-• Receive three continuing privacy education (CPE) credits for each year of service.
+- Receive three continuing privacy education credits for each year of service.

 How to apply